Exsiccata: Exsiccata-like series

-Ideally, exsiccatae comprise dried plant or fungus material as a result of plant collecting, have a descriptive title, one or more editors (or alternatively an editing organisation), printed labels and the single dried specimens have printed taxon names, locality information and exsiccatal numbers and are distributed in sets/fascicles.
-The publication size vary depending on the work from very few until up to 70 duplicate specimens per numbered unit.
-Over time, with the changing goals in the wide field of organismic botany and mycology there were deviations in all aspects.
-There are exsiccata-like series distributing preserved natural objects other than dried herbarium material.
-Examples are glass slides with microorganisms, see Diatomacearum species typicae edited by Hamilton Lanphere Smith, and slides of wood, see American Woods edited by Romeyn Beck Hough.
+Ideally, exsiccatae consist of dried plant or fungal material obtained through collecting, have a descriptive title, one or more editors (or alternatively an editing organisation), and printed labels; the individual dried specimens bear printed taxon names, locality information and exsiccatal numbers, and are distributed in sets or fascicles.
+The size of a series varies depending on the work, ranging from only a few to as many as 70 duplicate specimens per numbered unit.
+Over time, as the aims of organismic botany and mycology changed, departures from this ideal occurred in many respects.
+There are also exsiccata-like series that distribute preserved natural objects other than dried herbarium material.
+Examples of published collections of glass slides include series of algal microorganisms such as Diatomacearum species typicae, edited by Hamilton Lanphere Smith, and, in zoology, the work Acarotheca Italica, edited by Antonio Berlese.
+Other examples are found in published xylotheques, that is, series of mounted thin sections of wood arranged in book-like volumes, such as Querschnitte von hundert Holzarten... edited by Hermann von Nördlinger and American Woods edited by Romeyn Beck Hough.

+A herbarium specimen of the feather moss now known as Ptilium crista-castrensis, mounted in Gardiner's book Twenty lessons on British Mosses (1850, 3rd ed.)

-Especially within the 19th century a number of exsiccata-like series and duplicate specimen collections which superficially resemble exsiccatae are known: Some are without descriptive titles (instead they may have an organization as header), some without mentioned editors, others with labels that are in parts handwritten with handwritten numbers, and series without sequential numbers as well as series whose sets are not uniform and schedae which are not published as independent schedae work.
-Some works as that of William Gardiner with the title Twenty lessons on British Mosses; first steps to a knowledge of that beautiful tribe of plants ... illustrated with specimens with mounted herbarium specimens are primarily for educational purposes.
+Particularly in the 19th century, a number of exsiccata-like series and duplicate specimen collections were produced that superficially resemble exsiccatae: some lack descriptive titles and instead carry the name of an organisation as a heading; some do not name an editor; others have labels that are partly handwritten, including handwritten numbers; and some lack sequential numbering, have non-uniform sets, or have schedae that were not published as independent works.
+Some works, such as William Gardiner's Twenty lessons on British Mosses; first steps to a knowledge of that beautiful tribe of plants ... illustrated with specimens, which included mounted herbarium specimens, were intended primarily for educational purposes.
 This is also the case with the series Educational collections of Australian plants, edited by Ferdinand von Mueller.
 These works are regularly treated as library objects.